Auction-based Adaptive Resource Allocation Optimization in Dense and Heterogeneous IoT Networks: Auction types

-The proof is given in Appendix \ref{App: Joint_CDF_F_valuation}.
-According to the objective function in \eqref{Eq: utility_S_R}, the optimization variable is identified as the bidding strategy vector $\mathcal{B}$ which is related to the payment cost $\mathcal{Q}$ as in \eqref{Eq: auc_game_model}, for optimal resource demanding from each IoT node $k \in \mathcal{K}$ to the preferred STFS slot $n \in \mathcal{N}$.
+where $\text{erf}$ is the error function, reflecting the integration of the Gaussian components of the valuation distributions.
+According to the objective function in \eqref{Eq: utility_S_R}, the optimization variable is identified as the bidding strategy vector $\mathcal{B}$ which is related to the payment cost $\mathcal{Q}$ in \eqref{Eq: auc_game_model}, for optimal resource demanding from each IoT node, $k \in \mathcal{K}$ to the preferred STFS slot, $n \in \mathcal{N}$.
 Let's consider different sealed-bid auction models to evaluate the bidding function and performance themselves.